ozra/onyx-lang/README.md

 -- All types begin with a capital

 type Greeter
    @greeting–phrase = "Greetings,"  -- member-vars are prefixed with `@`
    -- separator (-|–|_) completely interchangeable so above can be referred -- to as @greeting_phrase, @greeting-phrase etc. from _your_ code - should -- you prefer a different style than a lib-author

    init() ->      -- init does nothing - just keep defaults

    init(@greeting–phrase) ->
       -- does nothing in body.
 Sugar for assigning a member in the parameter -- did all we need! (the `@` prefix to parameter name)

    -- above could have been written more verbose; in many different levels.
    -- init(greeting–phrase Str) ->
    --    @greeting–phrase = greeting–phrase
-    -- end      -- ending expressions blocks, is implicit, but can be done -- explicitly.
+   -- end     -- ending expressions blocks, is implicit, but can be done
+              -- explicitly.

-    -- define a method that greets someone greet(who–or–what) ->!  -- `!` is sugar notation for methods that returns -- "nothing", it's ensured that return value is nil say make–greeting who–or–what
+   -- define a method that greets someone greet(who–or–what) ->!  -- `!` is sugar notation for methods that returns
+                           -- "nothing", it's ensured that ret val is nil say make–greeting who–or–what
       -- say(make–greeting(who–or–what)) -- parentheses or "juxtapos-calls"

    -- a method that constructs the message make–greeting(who–or–what) ->
       -- interpolation of exprs within strings is done with simple braces "{@greeting–phrase} {who–or–what}"  -- last expression is returned

    -- All on one line works too of course:
    -- make–greeting(who–or–what) -> "{@greeting–phrase} {who–or–what}"

 end  -- as already mentioned, you can explicitly end code block at will

 -- another type, inheriting Greeter type HelloWorldishGreeter < Greeter
    @greeting–phrase = "Hello"
 end

 -- re-open the type!
 Here using nest-token instead of indent (colon here)